Automattic/woocommerce-services/readme.txt

 The source code is freely available [in GitHub](https://github.com/Automattic/woocommerce-services).

+= Can I show shipping rates at checkout? =

+As of the WooCommerce 3.5 release, WooCommerce Services no longer provides shipping rates for new stores.
+If you're already using shipping rates in WooCommerce Services, they will continue to work.

 == Screenshots ==

 1. Buying a USPS shipping label for an order
-2. Adding a shipping method
-3. Setting up real-time USPS rates
-4. Real-time rate display in checkout
-5. Setting up custom packages
+2. Setting up custom packages
-6. Selecting your preferred payment method
+3. Selecting your preferred payment method
-7. Enabling automated taxes
+4. Enabling automated taxes
-8. Creating a Stripe account from the setup wizard
+5. Creating a Stripe account from the setup wizard
-9. Checking on the health of WooCommerce Services
+6. Checking on the health of WooCommerce Services
-10. Checking and exporting the label purchase reports
+7. Checking and exporting the label purchase reports

 == Changelog ==